ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 #### Testing data loader

-Inference on a test dataset can be performed either separately using the `sbi_infer.py` script after training, or simultaneously during training by setting testing to true.
+Inference on a test dataset can be performed either separately using the `sbi_infer.py` script after training, or simultaneously during training by setting the `testing` field to true.
 As with training, testing requires specifying the path to the test dataset for the first round in the `dataset_path_first_round` field, which must contain a `dataset_full.csv` file.
+In multi-round inference, the test dataset for subsequent rounds is generated on the fly and saved to the path specified in `dataset_path`, with the number of simulations defined by `num_sim`.

-In multi-round inference, the test dataset for subsequent rounds is generated on the fly and saved to the path specified in dataset_path, with the number of simulations defined by num_sim.
+Following the recommended folder structure, the `test_data_loader` configuration for the example above will look like

-Following the recommended folder structure, the test_data_loader configuration for the example above will look like this:
+this:

 ```json
 {